-Defined as the costs associated with the exchange of goods across national borders, trade costs are usually split between transaction costs (information costs, contract enforcement costs, costs associated with the use of different currencies...), policy costs (tariffs and non-tariff costs), time costs (time to ship goods) and transport costs per se.
-In this vein, Anderson and Van Wincoop (2004) obtain that around 30% of international trade costs are attributable to transport costs.
+Defined as the costs associated with the exchange of goods across national borders, trade costs are usually split between transaction costs (information costs, contract enforcement costs, costs associated with the use of different currencies, etc), policy costs (tariffs and non-tariff costs), time costs (time to ship goods) and transport costs per se.
+In this vein, Anderson and Van Wincoop (2004) find that around 30% of international trade costs are attributable to transport costs.
 Equivalently, international transportation costs represent a 21% markup over production costs.
 Further, the sizable elasticity of trade with respect to freight costs obtained by Behar and Venables (2011) (around -3) testifies to the impact of transport costs on trade flows.
-If much of trade policy barriers have been removed over the second half of the twentieth century, this suggests that the transport costs component remains large and deserves attention.
-International transport costs accordingly stand at the heart of the paper.
+With many trade policy barriers removed over the second half of the 20th century, this suggests that the transport costs component remains large and deserves attention.
+International transport costs accordingly stand at the heart of this paper.